Where are you from and what brought you to London?

 Cozette McCreery: Music.
 Always.

 Joe Bates: I’m very visually stimulated.
-It would normally be some image that I’ve seen, whether that’s high art or whether that’s a piece of advertising or something like that, I think that’s probably normally something that would kick me off.
+It would normally be some image that I’ve seen, whether it’s high art or a piece of advertising or something like that.
+I think that’s probably normally something that would kick me off.
 And normally something that would make me smile, if not laugh.